Prasanthloganathan52/api/README.md

 Easy to Use: Users can access the latest data from the API in a clear and organized manner.

 Fetch the data from API in async-await using DOM.

+Demo A live demo of the project can be found https://apipublic.netlify.app